oracle-livelabs/oci/media-services/stream-your-video-using-oracle-cloud/05-python-java/python-java.md

 ```

-7. Update the variables and main function.
+7. Update the variables and the main function.

 ```
     <copy>public static void main(String[] args) {